GuerreroCRISPR/Gordonia-CRISPR/README.md

 Use some of the available software to identify possible CRISPR arrays and extract the repeat sequence.
 Consider the number of mismatches.

-Example:

-Using this information run bbduk over all samples in order to extract the reads with the repeat sequence:
+-Using this information run bbduk over all samples in order to extract the reads with the repeat sequence:

 bbduk.sh